Barbary slave trade: Slave sources by nation

 Between the 16th century and the early 19th century, the Barbary slave trade in South and West Europe was one of two major slave routes for European slaves to the Ottoman Empire and the Middle East, the other being the contemporary Crimean slave trade in Eastern Europe.

 The Barbary corsairs attacked a number of different nations in Southern and Western Europe, as well as the Americas.
 Some of the nations were exclusively attacked by sea, while others were also subjected to slave raids on land.
 Each nation had their own policy in order to address the issue, and different European governments maintained negotiations with the Barbary states in order to pay ransom for captives, prevent attacks on their ships or raids on their coasts.
 Armed raids began in the sixteenth century, when the Ottoman states of what is today, Algeria, Tunisia and Libya became de facto independent rogue states that lived on pillage, and persisted as late as the early nineteenth century, when France conquered modern Algeria.
 From the 16th to the end of the 18th century, the coastal areas of Italy (especially in the south-west) were raided by pirates launched from the coast of North Africa.
-To protect themselves, people in coastal areas have moved inland into mountainous and rugged areas.
-The long-term impact of these pirate attacks persisted for over century into the 20th.
+To protect themselves, people in coastal areas moved inland into mountainous and rugged areas.
+The long-term impact of these pirate attacks persisted well into the 20th century.